woblerr/gpbackman/README.md

 Can be specified only once.
 The full path to the file is required.

 The gpbackup_history.yaml file location can be set using the --history-file option.
-Can only be specified multiple times.
+Can be specified multiple times.
 The full path to the file is required.

 If no --history-file or --history-db options are specified, the history database will be searched in the current directory.